awslabs/ec2-spot-workshops/content/rendering-with-batch/ecr-repository.md

 weight: 50
 ---

 The first step to implement the rendering pipeline is to generate a Docker image with the script that will run Blender and FFmpeg.
-As you will see later, this image will be run by Batch when running jobs.
+This container image will be used by AWS Batch when running jobs.
 You are going to host that image in Amazon Elastic Container Registry.

 ## Amazon Elastic Container Registry